aws-samples/sample-manufacturing-automotive-ai-toolkit/docs/developing.md

 - Create boilerplate code and documentation
 - Optionally set up CDK infrastructure

+#### Tips:

+When to include infrastructure:
+- **Bedrock agents**: Always required - CDK creates the Bedrock agent resources
+- **AgentCore agents**: Only when you need custom resources (DynamoDB, Lambda, S3, etc.)

+Deployment behavior:
+The build system automatically:
+1. Scans manifest.json files in the catalog
+2. For agents with `infrastructure.cdk: true`:
+   - Deploys the CDK stack as a nested stack
+   - Passes agent metadata to the stack
+   - Handles dependencies between stacks
+3. For AgentCore agents without infrastructure:
+   - Deploys directly to the container runtime
+   - No additional AWS resources created

 ### Manual Setup

 If you prefer manual setup, follow the [Detailed Development Guide](#detailed-development-guide) below.